-The naming convention (e.g. how active low and internal signals are indicated, if registers are indicated with a special suffix etc.) should be documented in the file header for each file.
+The naming convention (e.g. how active low and internal signals are indicated, if registers are indicated with a special suffix etc.) used should be documented in each file, close to the signal declarations or in the file header.

 It is recommended to write identifiers using mixed casing, with consistent casing in all the code.
-Underscore characters may be used, though excessive usage - such as multiple occurrences in one identifier - should be avoided.
-It is recommended to use less than 15 characters in the normal case, though the number of characters used for an identifier shall never exceed 28, due to an NFS limitation for file names.
+It is recommended to use less than 15 characters in the normal case, though the number of characters used for an identifier shall never exceed 28 due to an NFS limitation for file names.

-The VHDL name of the predefined identifiers, including the identifiers in the Std and IEEE design libraries, shall never be used for other identifiers.
-Note for example the form-feed character FF and the Time unit Min.
+The VHDL name of the predefined identifiers, including the identifiers in the Std and IEEE design libraries shall never be used for other identifiers.
+Note for example the formfeed character FF and the Time unit Min.